John McEwen: Prime minister, 1967–1968

-Harold Holt disappeared while swimming at Portsea, Victoria, on 17 December 1967, and was officially presumed dead two days later.
-The Governor-General, Lord Casey, sent for McEwen and commissioned him as interim prime minister, on the understanding that his commission would continue only so long as it took for the Liberals to elect a new leader.
-McEwen contended that if Casey commissioned a Liberal as interim prime minister, it would give that person an undue advantage in the upcoming ballot for a full-time leader.

-McEwen retained all of Holt's ministers, and had them sworn in as the McEwen Ministry.
+On 17 December 1967, Holt disappeared while swimming at Portsea, Victoria, and was presumed to have drowned.
+McEwen was at his farm when alerted of Holt's disappearance and proceeded to Canberra, where he conferred with Governor-General Richard Casey and other cabinet ministers.
+Casey commissioned McEwen as prime minister on 19 December, on the basis that he would only hold office until the Liberal Party elected a new leader to succeed Holt.
+All other members of Holt's ministry remained in their existing portfolios.

+In line with his undertaking to Casey, McEwen led a caretaker government and conducted little official business, although he did hold talks with New Zealand prime minister Keith Holyoake on butter exports, a matter within his own portfolio.
+His first public address and press conference were given on 20 December and focused on Holt's legacy and the circumstances of his appointment.
+On 22 December he attended Holt's state memorial service in Melbourne, which was attended by many world leaders.
+McEwen delivered a New Year's Day radio and television broadcast where he praised the Holt government's achievements and expressed hopes for an end to the Vietnam War.
+He resigned as prime minister on 10 January 1968 following the election of Senator John Gorton as Liberal leader.
+He expected to continue in office until Gorton transferred to the House of Representatives, in line with constitutional convention, but deferred to Gorton's wishes to assume office immediately.

 Approaching 68, McEwen was the oldest person ever to be appointed Prime Minister of Australia, although not the oldest to serve; Menzies left office one month and six days after his 71st birthday.
 McEwen had been encouraged to remain prime minister on a more permanent basis but to do so would have required him to defect to the Liberals, an option he had never contemplated.

+Liberal leadership veto

+A day after Holt's disappearance, before his appointment as prime minister, McEwen announced that he and the Country Party would withdraw from the Coalition if William McMahon was elected as Holt's successor.
+Despite the Country Party's smaller parliamentary numbers, this amounted to a veto on McMahon's leadership ambitions.

 It had long been presumed that McMahon, who was both Treasurer and deputy Liberal leader, would succeed Holt as Liberal leader and hence prime minister.
 However, McEwen sparked a leadership crisis when he announced that he and his Country Party colleagues would not serve under McMahon.
 McEwen is reported to have despised McMahon personally.
 More importantly, McEwen was bitterly opposed to McMahon on political grounds, because McMahon was allied with free trade advocates in the conservative parties and favoured sweeping tariff reforms, a position that was vehemently opposed by McEwen, his Country Party colleagues and their rural constituents.